Looking for good link building strategies, aye?

 4. Link building to unrelated or low-quality websites

-Before major search engines included algorithms to address linking to unrelated or low-quality websites, website owners and SEM/SEO firms could easily get a website to rank high by creating websites, using distinct IP addressing schemes, and link each website or mini-site, as known by some, back to their main website.
+Before major search engines included algorithms to address linking to unrelated or low-quality websites, website owners and SEM/SEO firms could easily rank a website by performing the following actions:

 5. Guilty by association link building